andreik6v/simplenet/readme.txt

 A clean, blank base to serve as a starting point to build websites.

 == Changelog ==

+= 1.7.9 - 12/07/25 =
+* fixed font weight for Sora and Instrument Sans headings

 = 1.7.8 - 12/04/25 =
 * updated typography to Inter Variable for body on Sora typography style